 Alternatively, under Rule 3.0 (b) (3) (A), graduates of reputable law schools, not accredited by the ABA, but determined by the Board to be substantially the equivalent of an ABA-accredited school (i.e., the law school was on its way to earning ABA accreditation at the time the applicant earned their degree from the institution), may be deemed eligible to sit.
 Those seeking application under this policy must apply according to the instructions and Rules and the application must be received in the WVBLE office at least sixty (60) days before a regular Board meeting, typically held in May and November.
-The application fee will not be deposited unless the Board determines the law school to be substantially equivalent (E.g., the law school achieved ABA accreditation).
 The Board cannot consider requests made that do not follow the application instructions, and the burden of establishing eligibility to take the bar examination to the satisfaction of the Board of Law Examiners shall be on the applicant and upon the institution seeking admission to the bar examination for its graduate(s).